kalyanikhona/llm-model-behavior-research/research/how-llms-process-simple-vs-complex-queries-2025.md

 # How LLMs Actually Think
 *By Kalyani Khona | Last Updated: June 2025*

 If we want to understand the structure and hierarchy of LLM's output on different query types, we need to understand the decision making flow of these models.
+This is a basic 101 document but needed for anyone who is visiting the repo and has no background on LLMs.

 ### Query processing flow (gen-query